By default, payments are captured automatically without a delay, immediately after authorization of the payment request.

 success

-- false: the cancel request failed.
-The notification includes a
+- false: The cancel request failed.
+The webhook event includes a

 reason